 Installing a solar PV system will allow you to generate renewable energy and reduce your electricity bills.
 A solar hot water system might be more expensive to buy and install, but the running costs will be significantly lower.

-Over 75% of construction waste is clean, excavated material, such as concrete, bricks and timber which can often be recycled.
+Over 75 per cent of construction waste is clean, excavated material, such as concrete, bricks and timber which can often be recycled.
 Ask your builder about waste minimisation strategy and documentation.

 A Scorecard energy efficiency assessment will help you identify where your home is using the most energy, give it a Scorecard energy efficiency star rating, and suggest ways to make it more comfortable and more energy efficient to run.
 Whether you're selling, buying, renovating, looking to cut power bills or feel more comfortable in your home, Scorecard can help.

 Learn about the National Construction Code and the regulations, codes and standards that will help you improve your sustainability.

 Working with the right people is crucial to a successful building project.
 Make energy efficiency a priority when you choose your architect, building designer and other professionals.Read more

 If you're building a home or undertaking a renovation, you might like to refer to our list of questions to ask your builder, architect or installer.Read more

 “Working together, we pledge to play our part and take action on climate change for Victoria, our country and our planet.”